ucla-data-archive/bash-shell-notes/bash-notes.md

 ls --help
 ```

-- many bash commands and programs support a `--help` flag to display more information
+* many bash commands and programs support a `--help` flag to display more information
-- for more information on how to usr `ls` type `man ls` (caveat WINDOWS users)
+* for even more detailed information on how to usr `ls` type `man ls` (caveat WINDOWS users)
-- `man` is for manual and prints the description of a command and options
+* `man` is for manual and prints the description of a command and options
-- Git for Windows doesn't come with the `man` files, instead do a web search for `unix man page COMMAND`
+* Git for Windows doesn't come with the `man` files, instead do a web search for `unix man page COMMAND`
-- to navigate `man` files use the up and down arrows, or space bar and b for paging, to quit `q`
+* to navigate `man` files use the up and down arrows, or space bar and b for paging, to quit `q`

 - We can also `ls` to see contents of another directory:

 ```bash
 ls -F Desktop
 ```

-- we `ls -F` (??) to the Desktop from out home dir and we see a 'data-shell/' folder
+- we `ls -F` to the Desktop from our home directory and we see the `data-shell/` folder we unziped there earlier
-- using a bash shell is strongly dependent on the idea that your files are organized in an hierarchical file system
-- why? use
 - let's look inside `data-shell`

 ```bash